Gissio/radpro/docs/users.md

 The cumulative dose is calculated from the number of pulses in the time period.

 The secondary view can be switched between a time view that displays the length of the time period, and a counts view.

+To reset cumulative dose, read your device's installation instructions.

 ### History